Late Modern Europe

 I am the recipient of the North American Conference on British Studies' 2021 Dissertation Fellowship.
 My work has also been supported by a number of other entities, including the University of California Berkeley's Institute of International Studies, the Center for Race and Gender, and the Center for British Studies.

-I am a member of and sometime guest writer for the London-based Social Housing Law Association and in Berkeley I was the coordinator of the Berkeley-Stanford British Studies Reading Group from 2018 to 2020.
+I am currently an inaugural fellow of the Berkeley Network for a New Political Economy.
+I am also a member of and sometime guest writer for the London-based Social Housing Law Association and I was the coordinator of the Berkeley-Stanford British Studies Reading Group from 2018 to 2020.

 - state formation